ezecodes/crtemp/readme.md

 ```

 ## Contributing to the project
-At the moment this package only supports 2 app niches (exxpress-app and react-app) and con be found in the file config object above.
+At the moment this package only supports 2 app niches (exxpress-app and react-app) and can be found in the file config object above.
 Adding support for various templates is very straight forward;
 * Update the `constants.js` file adding the new template name as a property.
 The `constants.js` file can be found at `./src/utils/constants.js`
 * Append a new object to `templates` object in the file config object.
 The appended object should represent the new template root directory.
 See example below